oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/auto-scaling.md

 Now restart the load generator program.
 Note that you may need to change the sleep time from 0.1 to a different value if the load generated is not high enough to trigger an autoscale operation, but don't set it to low!

-- In the OCI Cloud Shell (substitute the IP address for the ingress for your cluster)
+  17. In the OCI Cloud Shell where you were running the load balancer previously (substitute the IP address for the ingress for your cluster)

   -  `bash generate-load.sh <external IP> 0.1`